 - Once the meat is well coated with the sauce, transfer to a serving plate.
 Enjoy!

-3 Important Tips to Make Juicy Ginger Pork
+Cooking Tips to Make Juicy Ginger Pork

 The biggest challenge with cooking pork is the meat can get dry and tough easily.
 Over the years, I’ve learned a few tips that help the pork stay moist and tender.

-1. Use good quality pork
+1. Use good-quality pork

 The quality of the pork makes a huge difference, and I have to mention this first.